 Another local favorite on our food gift ideas list, the Inna company makes jams, shrubs, pantry items, and snacks out of their kitchen in Emeryville.
 The jam that sparked Inna’s revolution was their jalapeno jam, which they still sell today.
 Get a gift jar of two flavors or three jars plus coffee – they have combinations to fit different budget levels.
 If your gift recipient falls in love, you can take them to visit the kitchen at 1307 61st Street, Emeryville, CA 94608.

-Cooking class with Stretchy Pants
+San Francisco Food Tour with Stretchy Pants

 Book: The Flavor Bible